The Tocto Family

 The Tocto family operates Finca Churupampa with an unwavering commitment to their community and organic coffee production.

 In 2017, Stumptown provided seed money for an organic compost system designed and led by Eber.
-With funding from Stumptown in 2018, the original compost project on Finca Churupampa was extended to 8 other small farms that contribute to the Churupampa lots.
-Today, 21 members have constructed their own compost plants and are now producing organic fertilizers for nutrient-rich and productive soil.
+With funding from Stumptown in 2018, the original compost project on Finca Churupampa was extended to eight other small farms that contribute to the Churupampa lots.
+By 2021, 28 members had constructed their own compost plants and are now producing organic fertilizers for nutrient-rich and productive soil.
 Eber has also developed a technology to pelletize the compost for more efficient distribution.
-All of these efforts stem from a belief that farmers in Chirinos can produce delicious, high quality coffees in a way that protects their environment.
-We are continually impressed by this group’s leadership, and honored to offer their coffee.
-This year’s lot features tea-like aromatics with notes of juicy plum and honey sweetness.
+All of these efforts stem from a belief that farmers in Chirinos can produce delicious, high-quality coffees in a way that protects their environment.
+We’re continually impressed by this group’s leadership, and honored to offer their coffee.